hackclub/hackclub/playbook/workshops/cloud9/README.md

 *Cloud9 is a website that lets you program online*.
 Traditionally, all programming was done locally on the computer: you would save your files on your computer and edit them on your computer (with a code editor).
 Cloud9 allows you to save your files online and edit your files online (Cloud9 also has a code editor).
 This means all you need to start programming is internet and a browser.
 No more installing software!

+__Imporatant__: if you're having trouble, checkout the [troubleshooting]("/#Troubleshooting") section at the end of the workshop.

 ---

 ## Login with GitHub

 First, make sure you have a github account.
 If you don't have one, follow the guide for making one located [here](https://github.com/hackedu/hackedu/tree/master/playbook/workshops/portfolio#creating-a-github-account).

 Now that you have a GitHub account, you can login to Cloud9 with GitHub.
+Go to http://c9.io and click on the "octocat" icon in the top corner, as demonstrated below:

 ![](img/github-login.gif)